drhsqlite/fossil-mirror/www/gitusers.md

 one!

 Why?
-Because Git lacks comprehensive up-to-date indices into its log, and my clone was stale.
+Because Git lacks comprehensive up-to-date indices into its log, and my clone was stale, apparently last updated in July of 2019.
 When I nuked my stale clone and re-cloned, my command above started giving me today’s latest commit, that being as far back in history as it could dig.
 Who wants this behavior?

-Well, at least it works on Windows!
-That’s something!
+Well, at least it works on Windows… That’s something!

 But woe betide you if you leave off the `master` bit.
 Or forget some bit of the cryptic punctuation.